Skip to content

 Texas Game Warden FAQ

 How much does a game warden make in Texas?
 The BLS does not separately report Texas wage data.
-Verify current pay with the Texas Parks and Wildlife Department, and see our salary by state page for states with reported data.
+Verify current pay with the Texas Parks and Wildlife Department, Law Enforcement Division, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Texas?
 Minimum age 21, Bachelor's degree required, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Texas Parks and Wildlife Department, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in Texas?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 17 weeks), then field training (3–6 months) — plus whatever time it takes to finish the required bachelor’s degree first.
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Texas?
 The Texas Parks and Wildlife Department, Law Enforcement Division.
 Visit https://tpwd.texas.gov for current openings.